To choose the right glove, you will need to know your purpose and specific needs.

 Handling food requires great attention to safety as well as hygiene.
-Also, it is essential to have documentation to prove that the chosen products fulfill the required standards.
-Many work situations require gloves in food production – like direct contact with food, frozen goods, and the like.
+Also, it is essential to have documentation that proves the chosen products fulfill the required standards.
+Many work situations require gloves in food production – like direct contact with food, frozen goods, etc.

-EU 2016/425 divides personal protection equipment, including gloves, into three risk levels.
-The higher the risk the product is facing, the higher level the product should have.
+EU 2016/425 divides personal protection equipment into three risk levels, including gloves.
+The higher risk the product is facing, the higher level the product should have.

-At this level, you will find gloves, which are used for a low risk.
+At this level, you will find gloves used for low-risk situations.
 The manufacturer/importer must guarantee that the gloves fulfill the requirements for protective gloves (EN 420).

-At this level, gloves are used at medium risk, e.g., welding and industrial gloves.
+At this level, gloves are used for medium-risk situations, e.g., welding or industrial use.
 The gloves at this level must be tested and type-approved by an EU-approved test institute.
-The gloves must be marked with those pictograms that show the protection function.
+The gloves must be marked with pictograms that show the protection function.